-- Adoption of the RSA's (The royal society for arts, manufactures and commerce) Cities of Learning (CofL) programme.
+- Adoption of the RSA's (the Royal Society for Arts, Manufactures and Commerce) Cities of Learning (CofL) programme.
 CofL is a new approach to improving residents' access to job opportunities through establishing skills pathways.
-This isco-developed between employers and education/training providers and provides upskilling opportunities and access to jobs.
-Digital badges recognise the skills and progression that residents gain through CofL,.
-This will help create a versatile, skills-enriched workforce across the city. - Helping SMEs to adopt digitisation and identify the digital skills needed to help transform their prospects for business growth.
-Through increasing digital capability amongst our business community, consisting largely of SMEs, and improving routes to upskilling their workforce, we want to increase higher value jobs in the city and accelerate the number of businesses that are optimising use of technology.
+This is co-developed between employers and education/training providers and provides upskilling opportunities and access to jobs.
+Digital badges recognise the skills and progression that residents gain through CofL.
+This will help create a versatile, skills-enriched workforce across the city. - Helping small and medium-sized enterprises (SMEs) to adopt digitisation and identify the digital skills needed to help transform their prospects for business growth.
+Through increasing digital capability amongst our business community (which largely consists of SMEs) and improving routes to upskilling their workforce, we want to increase higher value jobs in the city and accelerate the number of businesses that are optimising the use of technology. - Developing a skills-enriched, creative curriculum for educational institutions that will help prepare children and young people for the future world of work.
+The ambition is to have a resource that is scalable across statutory education provision to ensure the city has a strong, engaged, agile talent pipeline for the long term.

-- Developing a skills-enriched, creative curriculum for educational institutions that will help prepare children and young people for the future world of work.
-The ambition is to have a resource that is scalable across statutory education provision to ensure the city has a strong, engaged, agile talent pipeline for the long term. - Continuation and expansion of the Solent Apprenticeship Hub (SAH) to ensure employers across the region receive a high quality, responsive skills and apprenticeship service that can help support their growth ambitions.
-The SAH maintains excellent relationships with employers, as demonstratedby a regional campaign - Transfer to Transform.
-This was started during the global pandemic to encourage large employers with unspent apprenticeship levy fund to transfer unused apprenticeship funds to SMEs to fund their apprenticeship activity.
+• Continuation and expansion of the Solent Apprenticeship Hub (SAH) to ensure employers across the region receive a high quality, responsive skills and apprenticeship service that can help support their growth ambitions.
+The SAH maintains excellent relationships with employers, as demonstrated by a regional campaign - Transfer to Transform.
+This campaign was started during the global pandemic to encourage large employers with unspent apprenticeship levy fund to transfer their unused funds to SMEs to help fund their apprenticeship activity.

 SMEs such as Siteline have benefited from this scheme as it has enabled funding of a Level 6 apprentice on a Geospatial Specialist course.
-Large employers such as B&Q and Utilita are examples of large businesses playing their role in 'giving back' to the business community to improve economic recovery growth efforts.
+Large employers such as B&Q and Utilita are examples of large businesses playing their role in 'giving back' to the business community to improve economic recovery and growth efforts.

-Andy Moat, People Director B&Q said "The Transfer to Transform scheme is an excellent way for employers to work together and ensure that levy funds are used in the best way and it's a really simple way for big businesses to support their local communities through supporting SMEs."
+Andy Moat, People Director of B&Q said "The Transfer to Transform scheme is an excellent way for employers to work together and ensure that levy funds are used in the best way and it's a really simple way for big businesses to support their local communities through supporting SMEs."